hweecat/hweecat.github.io/goals.md

 This is where I keep track of my tech goals every year to keep myself on track in my tech career journey.

+## 2023 Goals

+My goal for 2023 is to:

+1. Get back to delivering talks in at least 1 meetup by June 2023 and 1 tech conference by September 2023.

+2. Block out a weekend every month to write a tech post that documents my learning journey - sharing with a wider audience would be a bonus.

+3. Start generating content ideas that goes beyond technical implementation by reading and actively taking notes interesting things I read.
+    - Part of technical leadership is about being aware of the bigger picture and being a better human.
+This is one of the ways I intend to act upon my mentor's advice to build up my expert power.

+4. Continue learning functional programming through writing more Scala code and documenting my learnings through my [functional programming series](https://hweecat.github.io/tag/functional-programming/)
+    - This is a longer-term project that I intend to shape gradually on the side, to bridge the learning gap for data practitioners who would like to learn Scala for functional programming.

+5. Monetize my speaking engagements / expertise through designing a data engineering course (and other side hustles)

 ## 2022 Goals

 My goal for 2022 is to: